 This salad recipe would make another great addition to your Thanksgiving spread.
 There is no lack of flavor here, as there is plenty of exciting flavors that will have all your guests intrigued about a simple salad.

-In this recipe, you can expect pieces of chopped pear, goat cheese, candied pecans and a homemade maple-balsamic dressing.
+In this recipe, you can expect pieces of chopped pear, goat cheese, candied pecans, and a homemade maple-balsamic dressing.
 This salad is incredibly easy to throw together and will only require 10 minutes of your time.

-You’ve probably made hassleback potatoes or chicken but perhaps, you haven’t tried the same approach with butternut squash.
+You’ve probably made Hasselback potatoes or chicken but perhaps, you haven’t tried the same approach with butternut squash.
 We assure you it is just as awesome and will help cook the butternut squash wonderfully.
 This also happens to be an incredibly easy recipe to whip up.

 It will come together as simple as cutting the butternut squash in halves, peeling the skin and brushing with olive oil and a few seasonings.
-To transform this roasted butternut squash into a Hasselback butternut squash, prior to slicing, you’ll want to roast the squash for around 20 minutes first.
+To transform this roasted butternut squash into a Hasselback butternut squash, before slicing, you’ll want to roast the squash for around 20 minutes first.
 This step is important as it will soften and making slicing the squash much easier.
 Then, the final touches are completed by brushing on melted butter, adding a few more exciting seasonings and then setting it back in the oven to roast one final time.

 The oven is considered prime real estate when it comes to Thanksgiving dinner.
-Odds are the oven is already jam-packed thanks to a large turkey so in that case, you’re left with stove top space or other kitchen appliances.
+Odds are the oven is already jam-packed thanks to a large turkey so in that case, you’re left with stovetop space or other kitchen appliances.
 To help alleviate some space and to give your oven a break you could make this slow cooker creamed corn recipe.

 Cream corn may not be a traditional Thanksgiving side dish but once you and your guests indulge in this recipe you’re bound to make it a tradition year after year.
-Ditch the canned creamed corn because this recipe is going to prove how easy it is to create your own homemade version.
+Ditch the canned creamed corn because this recipe is going to prove how easy it is to create your homemade version.

 Are simple recipes your jam?
 Then, you will love creating this Autumn vegetable sheet pan recipe and you and your guests will enjoy the delicious flavors!

-This sheet pan recipe contains many in-season veggies such as acorn squash, sweet potatoes and Brussels sprouts.
+This sheet pan recipe contains many in-season veggies such as acorn squash, sweet potatoes, and Brussels sprouts.
 This dish is easily assembled starting with a sheet pan and tin foil.
 Add the chopped veggies to the tray, drizzle with olive oil and dashes of the perfect seasonings for a delicious Autumn-inspired bite.